 I am a PhD student at the European University Viadrina, Frankfurt/Oder, Germany where I am supervised by Andreas Reckwitz.
 My research focuses on contemporary work practices which I explore in relation to the example of intranet software.
-The study is embedded in the discourse on the standardisation of work practices and office life distinctive to so-called ‘knowledge societies’.
-Relying on recent developments within the realm of theories of practice, I investigate how the intranet transpires through work practices across different locales and work settings.
+The study is embedded in the discourse on the digitalisation of work practices distinctive to so-called ‘knowledge societies’.
+Relying on recent developments within the realm of theories of practice, I investigate how the intranet is enacted as part of work practices across different locales and work settings.

 I hold a BA in ‘Philosophy and Culture – Theory, Organisation and Art Practice’ from the University Witten/Herdecke, Germany, and an MA in ‘Critical and Creative Analysis’ from the Sociology Department at Goldsmiths College, University of London.